0xAF/meshtastic_keygen/Rust/README.md

 ./target/release/meshtastic_keygen_rs -s 0xAF -t 12 -q

 # Save only matches to a file (FOUND lines)
-./target/release/meshtastic_keygen_rs -s 0xAF -t 12 1>matches.txt
+./target/release/meshtastic_keygen_rs -s AAA -s ZZZ -t 12 1>matches.txt

 Notes:
 - `FOUND:` lines are emitted to both stdout and stderr for visibility while redirecting stdout to a file.
 Other messages (start, stats, summary) go to stderr.